srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 ## 1. Pre-requisites

 * Cognos server - You can have on-prim or SaaS offering of Cognos with admin access.
-Note: Cognos version can be anything over 11.0.05.
+Note: Cognos version should be over 11.0.05.

 * IBM Cloud account: You must have IBM Cloud account to work with this code pattern.
 If you do not have an IBM Cloud account, please create an account [here](https://console.bluemix.net/)